 Whether playing a festival alongside McCoy Tyner, Mulgrew Miller, and Jack DeJohnette; organizing a concert series in Boston; or teaching extra classes on a Saturdays, Smith values every music-related experience.
 He attributes that outlook to growing up in rural New York State.
 "I had a summer job throwing 80-pound hay bales," he recalls."That has a way of inspiring reflection."
 For Smith, it underscored the importance of seriously cultivating his musical gifts.

 Since earning his undergraduate degree from Ithaca College and a master's from New England Conservatory, Smith has spent a lot of time bringing music to people.
 For more than 10 years, he produced a series of jazz concerts at the Church of the Redeemer in Brookline, MA.
-"When I first moved ," Smith says, "I was mystified that there were so few places to play.
+"When I first moved [to Boston]," Smith says, "I was mystified that there were so few places to play.
 Rather than complaining about the situation, I decided to do something about it."